Mrpi314tech/Mrpi314tech.github.io/README.md

 <h2>About</h2>

 <h3>Mrpi314 is a programmer who knows Bash and Python.
 He is currently working on a chatbot program called UC37.
 UC37 is a python chatbot for your raspberry pi, meant to help out like Amazon Alexa or "OK Google."
-UC37 was jsut updated to add skills like a timer and kasa tp-link control.</h3>
+UC37 was just updated to add skills like a timer and kasa tp-link control.</h3>